MalloryWittwer/drm_ml_demo/README.md

-# EulerNet: A Machine Learning Approach to Map Crystal Orientation by Optical Microscopy
+# A Machine Learning Approach to Map Crystal Orientation by Optical Microscopy

 This repository contains the Python code necessary to reproduce the results presented in our publication.